 Paper Charts Legacy

-President Thomas Jefferson first established the Survey of the Coast in 1807, which was reorganized in 1970 as part of NOAA (celebrating its 50th anniversary this year).
+President Thomas Jefferson first established the Survey of the Coast in 1807, which was reorganised in 1970 as part of NOAA.
 Over the centuries, paper charts grew in detail and complexity as the agency worked to keep pace with coastal development.

 As an illustration of this complexity, NOAA’s original electronic navigational charts required 130 different map scales to maintain coverage similar to the paper charts.